-With thousands of new COVID-19 infections occurring daily in South Africa, have you thought about what would happen if you do get the virus and have to self-isolate for two weeks, or even worse, have to go to hospital?
+With thousands of new COVID-19 infections occurring daily in South Africa amidst the second wave of coronavirus, have you thought about what would happen if you do get the virus and have to self-isolate for 10 days, or even worse, have to go to hospital?

 “As none of us ultimately know how seriously we may get the disease, it may be sensible to plan ahead in the event that we become one of those unfortunate enough to require hospitalisation.
 This is particularly important if you are a single parent living with young children, or if you’re at risk of developing a more serious COVID-19 infection,” she says.

 Top tips for contingency planning

 Geraldine believes it’s important for all South Africans to prepare for the possibility of becoming infected and shares these tips on how to plan for such an eventuality.

 - If you live with a partner, or other family members, talk about what they should do in the event that you do get sick.
 Together you can plan who will prepare the meals, do the laundry, go out to do the shopping, take the children to school, walk the dogs, and so on.

 - Identify a specific room or part of the house where you can stay separated from the rest of the household while in isolation.
 If this is not possible then it will be important to wear surgical masks inside your home.
 Ideally, you should also have your own designated bathroom but if you have to share, make sure you carefully clean the facilities after every use.

 - If you are a single parent, make plans regarding who would look after your children if you have to go to hospital.
 Discuss these contingencies with the individual beforehand.
 If you have pets, make plans about who will care for them if you need to go to hospital.